covertnine/c9-blocks/readme.txt

 = Can C9 Blocks be used with any theme? =

-The current blocks plugin supports the WordPress Twenty Nineteen, upcoming WordPress Twenty Twenty Beta Theme, as well as the C9 Starter Theme.
-We're working to make the plugin work with other themes too.
-If you have a page template that supports full-width layouts, then the C9 Blocks plugin should work with most Bootstrap and some non-Bootstrap themes.
+The current blocks plugin supports the WordPress Twenty Nineteen, WordPress Twenty Twenty, WordPress Twenty Twenty One, as well as any C9 theme.
+(C9 Music, C9 Work, C9 Starter, C9 Togo) If you have a page template that supports full-width layouts, then the C9 Blocks plugin should work with most Bootstrap and some non-Bootstrap themes.

 [Get the C9 Starter Theme](https://www.covertnine.com/form/c9-beta)